THANNAGA/Reset-Networks/README.md

 ## Reset networks and categorical areas in ventral occipitotemporal cortex

-In ventral occipitotemporal cortex, more than two decades of studies have established the presence of areas selective for various widespread visual categories, in particular faces, bodies, tools, houses, and words.
-While there is no shortage of computational models able to reproduce many caracteristics of the visual system, including some of vOTC, only one [3] achieves both topography and scale at the same time - with topography being problematic as it requires two different notions of space to coexist.
+In ventral occipitotemporal cortex, more than two decades of studies have established the presence of areas selective for various widespread visual categories, in particular faces, bodies, tools, houses, and words [1].
+While there is no shortage of computational models able to reproduce many caracteristics of the visual system, including some of the so-called Visual Word Form Area in vOTC [2], as of 2021 only one model [3] achieves both topography and scale at the same time - with topography being problematic as it requires two different notions of space to coexist.
 By contrast, the way Reset networks achieve topography at scale is conceptually straightforward.
 I thank ![Hyodong Lee](https://scholar.google.com/citations?user=1QvDhAQAAAAJ&hl=en), who would likely disagree with my assessment of the problem, for email exchanges on her innovative work on Topographic Deep Artificial Neural Networks.

 ![topography_CIFAR100_across_sizes](https://user-images.githubusercontent.com/13241166/146969318-9564c726-d12a-483f-a166-db5bee3da980.png)